The 20 Best Pillows for Every Type of Sleeper

 It’s essential to pick a pillow that supports your sleep position to keep your spine and neck aligned and prevent your neck from arching upward or sinking too deeply.
 “Sleeping on the wrong pillow for your specific sleep needs can lead to pressure points, a stiff neck, and interrupted sleep.
 It can also worsen symptoms of pain, snoring, sleep apnea, and other medical conditions,” says Gbolahan Okubadejo, MD, a spinal and orthopedic surgeon.
 “If a pillow tilts your head upward, it is probably too high, and this can cause muscle strain throughout the cervical spine and into the shoulders.
 Pillows that are too low end up constricting the airways and causing discomfort.”

 So, how can you make sure you’re on the best pillow possible?
 If you sleep well consistently and wake up feeling rested, you’ve found the right one for you, says sleep expert Tara Youngblood.
 While you may experience some trial and error along the way, this list will point you in the right direction and help you find the pillow of your dreams, whether you’re looking for the best pillow for side sleepers, a cooling pillow, an organic option, or whatever else.
-When you’ve chosen the right one for you, check out the best mattresses for back pain, as well as top-rated sheets and throw blankets for the best night of sleep every night.
+When you’ve chosen the right one for you, check out the most comfortable air mattresses, as well as top-rated sheets and throw blankets for the best night of sleep every night.

 Wamsutta Extra-Firm Density Side Sleeper Pillow